By Diane Small

 1. You’ll live longer

 Plenty of studies have shown that vegans are less likely to develop the main killer diseases in the West: heart disease, cancer, diabetes, and high blood pressure.
-Despite what many people believe, vegans can get all the nutrients that they need to be healthy from their diet, including protein, fiber, and minerals, without all the nasty stuff that meat has, like hormones, antbiotics and the bad kinds of saturated fat.
+Despite what many people believe, vegans can get all the nutrients that they need to be healthy from their diet, including protein, fiber, and minerals, without all the nasty stuff that meat has, like hormones, antibiotics and the bad kinds of saturated fat.
+Even if you go vegan one day a week, you’ll make an impact on your health and the environment.

 2. You’ll get slimmer (maybe)

 Beyonce said even after going on some crazy diets (cayenne pepper and maple water, anyone?) she still couldn’t lose weight–until she went vegan, that is.
 Vegans are, on average, up to 20 pounds lighter than carnivores are.
-Just be careful: some people think going vegan is all about breads, rice, pasta, nut loafs and vegan ‘cheesecakes’.
-Be sure to watch the carbs and calories, and also ensure you’re getting lots of vegan proteins like tofu, hemp protein powder or quinoa.
+Just be careful: some people think going vegan is all about breads, rice, pasta, nut loafs, vegan chocolates and vegan ‘cheesecakes’.
+Yep, they’re all super tasty, but be sure to watch the carbs and calories, and also ensure you’re getting lots of vegan proteins like tofu, hemp protein powder or quinoa.

 3. It’s WAY better for the planet